jacobvarner/100-days-of-code/r1-log.md

 ### R1D10

 Completed the last few lessons in the React and Redux section of freeCodeCamp which focused on tying the two frameworks together.
 After completing the final lessons of the front-end framework certificate, I am ready to complete the projects.
 I went ahead and started building the Random Quote Machine today but only had time to finish the HTML and CSS.

+### R1D11

+Today I finished up the Random Quote Machine project.
+I ended up going back to a similar project I had started earlier and modified it to pass the new tests this time around.
+This project is still using jQuery, but I plan to use React in the next projects as they are a little more advanced and suit React and more advanced frameworks better.